 It is the intent of the undersigned parties that at the time the permanent release or assignment of all or a portion of AGLC’s Non-IBSS Part 284 or IBSS interstate capacity assets to Certificated Marketers is approved, AGLC’s contracts for said IBSS Services to which AGLC has committed pursuant to its capacity planning responsibilities and obligations under O.C.G.A. § 46-4-155 will be so released or assigned as applicable.
-For the twelve (12) month period commencing with the date of this Stipulation prior to AGLC entering into any new interstate capacity subscriptions or extensions excluding AGLC’s subscription to Transco’s South Coast Expansion project and execution of Southern Natural Gas Company’s 1999 General Rate Settlement, AGLC shall convene a conference of the GPSC Staff, the Certificated Marketers and any other interested party for the purposes of reviewing said capacity options or extensions and soliciting such parties’ views.
+For the twelve (12) month period commencing with the date of this Stipulation prior to AGLC entering into any new interstate capacity subscriptions or extensions, formal expressions of interest to take service from any incremental interstate capacity projects or service term extensions, specifically excluding AGLC’s subscription to Transco’s South Coast Expansion project and execution of Southern Natural Gas Company’s 1999 General Rate Settlement, AGLC shall convene a conference or series of conferences, as necessary, of the GPSC Staff, the Certificated Marketers and any other interested party for the purposes of reviewing said capacity options or extensions and soliciting such parties’ recommendations and otherwise consulting with these interested parties.
+AGLC agrees to consider the recommendations of interested parties regarding said capacity options or extensions and submit to interested parties a written explanation of AGLC’s reasons for accepting or rejecting those recommendations.

 ARTICLE III